What is Homesearch?

 Homesearch does not mean there are any more properties available.
 There are still many more people in need of housing than there are vacant properties, and some properties receive over a hundred bids.

 If you are in a low band, and you find that you are consistently being placed low on long shortlists, this means you are likely to have a long wait for social housing.
 You may wish to consider other options, such as private rented housing.
-Our Housing Options Team can give you advice on this.
+Our Housing Options Team can provide advice.